Wine Institute

 Additional Information

 New Mexico transitioned from a reciprocal state to a permit state on July 1, 2011.
-Beginning July 1, 2011 all wineries must have a permit and NM tax identification number in order to ship to consumers.
-Direct Shipper Renewal Applications are due April 1st, and must be notarized.
+Beginning July 1, 2011, all wineries must have a permit and NM tax identification number in order to ship to consumers.
+Direct Shipper Renewal Applications are due April 1st.
+Starting Aug.
+1, 2024, all applications must be submitted through the NM-PLUS portal.

 New Mexico Requires Wineries to Pay Local Taxes on DTC Sales Starting July 1